poole/poole/_posts/2018-10-08-self-arrow.md

 Voilà!

 This is a very contrived example and not something you'll probably do in practice.
-However, it shows you one instance where aliasing `this` to something else makes possible to desambiguate a method name.
+However, it shows you one instance where aliasing `this` to something else makes possible to disambiguate a method name.
-Such a pattern is very useful when you define anonymous instances or inner traits/classes, and you want to be clear on what object you are refering to, even if you don't need to explicitly desambiguate anything.
+Such a pattern is very useful when you define anonymous instances or inner traits/classes, and you want to be clear on what object you are refering to, even if you don't need to explicitly disambiguate anything.

 Hope it helps.